abdulsalam01/chatbot-nodejs/README.md

 Example: _http://localhost:3000/api/message/1 (id of deteled message equals 1)_

 ### Note
-When Browser is reloaded, the new id of user will generated
+- When Browser is reloaded, the new id of user will generated
+- Dictionary for Yes answers ``('yeah', 'ok', 'yup', 'yes', 'sure', 'ya')``

 #### About
 - Writter: Abdul Salam
 - Email: abdulsalam121196@gmail.com